|Driving Wheels||ft ins|

 In May 2018 the locomotive made its last appearance at Shilden before returning to the Ribble Steam Railway for the remaining period of its boiler certificate.

-It was taken out of service in July 2018 but it is planned that it will be overhauled.
+It was taken out of service in July 2018 for overhaul.

 |Home Base||Current Status||Owner|